Why carry an IDP while driving in Fiji?

 Location: Abaca Lautoka, Viti Levu, Fiji.

-You may ask yourself whether you need an International driver's license in Fiji or not.
-Well, if your local driver’s license is not in the English language, you need to get one.
+You may ask yourself whether you need an International Driving License in Fiji or not.
+Well, if your valid license for driving is not in the English language, you need to get one.
 You can apply personally.
-Just go to the office branch to obtain your International Driver’s License in Fiji.
-You can also apply for an International Driver’s License in Fiji online.
-Just visit the International Driver’s Association page, fill out the application form, upload photos, pay for the fee, and wait for the approval.
+Just go to the office branch to obtain your International Drivers Permit in Fiji.
+You can also apply for an International Driving License in Fiji online.
+Just visit the International Driver’s Association page, fill out the application form, upload photos, pay for the fee, and wait for approval.
 IDA will send a physical copy of your International Driver’s license to your address.

 Garden of Sleeping Giant in Nadi